-The Company also had state loss and research and development credit carryforwards of approximately \$44.6 million and \$7.1 million, respectively.
-A portion of these loss and credit carryforwards was generated by the Company and a portion was acquired through the Integration Associates and Silicon Clocks acquisitions.
-Certain of these carryforwards expire in fiscal years 2023 through 2029 and others do not expire.
+The Company also had state loss and research and development credit carryforwards of approximately \$25.9 million and \$5.0 million, respectively.
+A portion of these loss and credit carryforwards was generated by the Company and a portion was acquired through the Integration Associates acquisition.
+Certain of these carryforwards expire in fiscal years 2024 through 2028 and others do not expire.
 Recognition of some of these loss and credit carryforwards is subject to an annual limit, which may cause them to expire before they are used.

 Deferred income taxes reflect the net tax effects of temporary differences between the carrying value of assets and liabilities for financial reporting purposes and the values used for income tax purposes.
-The Company recorded net deferred tax assets of approximately \$7.2 million related to the acquisition of Silicon Clocks in April 2010 and net deferred tax liabilities of approximately \$0.5 million related to the acquisition of ChipSensors in October 2010 due to differences between book and tax bases of acquired assets and assumed liabilities.
-Management believes that the Company's results of future operations will generate sufficient taxable income such that it is "more likely than not" that the deferred tax assets will be realized.
+Related to the acquisition of Integration Associates in July 2008, the Company has recorded net deferred tax liabilities of approximately \$5.1 million due to differences between book and tax bases of acquired assets and assumed liabilities.